 And what constitutes non-Halal?
 ‘Non-Halal’, also traditionally known as ‘Haram’, means unlawful or unallowable.
 As the name implies, any food or drink which is classified as non-Halal is prohibited for consumption.
 In general, all harmful things are non-Halal.
 Examples of these include the meat of dead animals and birds, flesh of swine (pork), intoxicating drugs and alcoholic beverages.

-MUIS Halal-certified restaurants
+MUIS Halal-certified restaurants in Singapore

-MUIS Halal-certified establishments use halal ingredients and do not serve alcohol, whether in drinks or food.
+MUIS Halal-certified establishments in Singapore use halal ingredients and do not serve alcohol, whether in drinks or food.
 A restaurant chain would need to apply for MUIS Halal certification for all their outlets in order for them to be MUIS Halal-certified.
 This means that even if one outlet is MUIS Halal-certified, another outlet by the same restaurant chain may not be, necessarily.

-Muslim-friendly restaurants
+Muslim-friendly restaurants in Singapore

-Muslim-owned restaurants
+Muslim-owned restaurants in Singapore

-Muslim-owned restaurants are exactly what the name implies – restaurants owned by Muslims.
+Muslim-owned restaurants in Singapore are exactly what the name implies – restaurants owned by Muslims.
 Generally the understanding is that these Muslim owners should be responsible enough to serve their customers halal food that they wouldn’t doubt consuming themselves.

 Always check if a restaurant is MUIS-Halal certified via the website as certification often expires.

-Guide to Halal Restaurants & Cafés in Singapore:
+Guide To Halal Restaurants & Cafés In Singapore:

-Halal restaurants with multiple locations
+Halal restaurants in Singapore with multiple locations

 Captain Kim Korean BBQ & Hotpot: Halal Korean hotpot